ahaenggli/AzureAD-LDAP-wrapper/README.md

 ### Using with Docker on Synology-NAS

-1. add the ldap-wrapper as a container, configure it and start it
+1. Add the ldap-wrapper as a container, configure it and start it
 ![grafik](.github/media/syno_docker_add.png)

-2. enable ldap-client and connect it to your docker container
+2. Enable ldap-client and connect it to your docker container
 ![grafik](.github/media/syno_ldap_enable.png)

 3. Users that exist in the AAD cannot see or change other users' passwords.
 So, if you'd like to use samba, please join/bind with a user from the env var `LDAP_BINDUSER`: ![grafik](.github/media/syno_ldap_join.png)

-4. give your synced groups the permissions you want and login with your azuread-users :)
+4. Give your synced groups the permissions you want and login with your azuread-users :)

+5. Before accessing files via network/samba, each user needs to login in the dsm-web-gui or any other tool directly connected to the ldap server.
+It's the same after a password change, because the password-hash for samba is only set after a successfull login.

 ### Update a container on Synology-NAS